arangodb/arangodb/Documentation/Books/Manual/Graphs/README.md

 Named Graphs
 ------------

-Named graphs are completely managed by ArangoDB, and thus also [visible in the web interface](../Administration/WebInterface/Graphs.md).
+Named graphs are completely managed by ArangoDB, and thus also [visible in the web interface](../Programs/WebInterface/Graphs.md).
 They use the full spectrum of ArangoDB's graph features.
 You may access them via several interfaces.

 - [AQL Graph Operations](../../AQL/Graphs/index.html) with several flavors:
   - [AQL Traversals](../../AQL/Graphs/Traversals.html) on both named and anonymous graphs
   - [AQL Shortest Path](../../AQL/Graphs/ShortestPath.html) on both named and anonymous graph
 - [JavaScript General Graph implementation, as you may use it in Foxx Services](GeneralGraphs/README.md)
-  - [Graph Management](GeneralGraphs/Management.md); creating & manipualating graph definitions; inserting, updating and deleting vertices and edges into graphs
+  - [Graph Management](GeneralGraphs/Management.md); creating & manipulating graph definitions; inserting, updating and deleting vertices and edges into graphs
   - [Graph Functions](GeneralGraphs/Functions.md) for working with edges and vertices, to analyze them and their relations
 - [JavaScript Smart Graph implementation, for scalable graphs](SmartGraphs/README.md)
-  - [Smart Graph Management](SmartGraphs/Management.md); creating & manipualating SmartGraph definitions; Differences to General Graph
+  - [Smart Graph Management](SmartGraphs/Management.md); creating & manipulating SmartGraph definitions; Differences to General Graph
 - [RESTful General Graph interface](../../HTTP/Gharial/index.html) used to implement graph management in client drivers

 ### Manipulating collections of named graphs with regular document functions